Third-Party Liability in San Diego Construction Accidents

 Who Can Be Held Liable in a Third-Party Construction Claim?

 Construction sites often involve multiple parties sharing responsibilities.
 When safety protocols are ignored or hazards are overlooked, more than one entity may be legally accountable.
+Understanding the types of construction accidents that occur on job sites can help you identify who may be at fault.

 Here are common third parties who may be liable: